-(I agree to a point, as there are some unsavoury people who feel that controlling what their partners wear is somehow their right, but that's a discussion for another day.)
+(I agree to a point, as there are some unsavoury people who feel that controlling their partners is somehow their right, but that’s a discussion for another day.)

 I thought, therefore, is this why older women shy away from wearing bolder clothes?
 Or even from dressing smartly, fashionably, classically – in other words however they really want to dress – because they’re afraid of what others might think about them?

-I can understand this attitude amongst teenagers; you're at your most impressionable in your teens, you're trying to work out your place in the world and trying to shape yourself as a human being.
+I can understand this attitude amongst teenagers; you’re at your most impressionable in your teens, you’re trying to work out your place in the world and trying to shape yourself as a human being.
 Many teenagers embrace individuality with aplomb; many want to run with the crowd and dress like their friends.
-It's all good practice for being an adult.
+It’s all good practice for adulthood.

 AT THE AGE OF 43 I’VE LONG SINCE STOPPED WORRYING ABOUT WHAT OTHERS MAY THINK ABOUT MY DRESS SENSE.
 I CERTAINLY WOULDN’T HAVE STARTED A PERSONAL STYLE BLOG IF I DID.